-History of Calgary – Look at the Change!
+History of Calgary – 65 Years of Change!

 - The city finds itself at the centre of an oil boom, after vast amounts were found in the province